CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2017-06-24-nodejs-debugging-enhancements.md

 ### 2. VisualStudio Code
 To debug the scripts in VisualStudio Code we again need to do some homework.
 Let's see what's that.

-**WARNING**: I'll not take any responsibility if you fall in love with the [VisualStudio Code]({% post_url 2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting %}) or if you can't resist to replace it with your default editor.
+**WARNING**: I'll not take any responsibility if you fall in love with the [VisualStudio Code]({% post_url 2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting %}) or if you can't resist to replace your default editor with it.
 By the way, it's the first editor that introduced the support for Graphical Debugging for Node.js.
 {:.message}

 The first step is to open your code folder in the VS Code. *Manvendra, that's obvious, please don't tell us.*